-or failing him/her, the Chairman of the meeting as my/our proxy to vote for me/us on my/our behalf, at the Thirtieth Annual General Meeting ("AGM") of the Company to be conducted on a fully virtual basis through live streaming from the broadcast venue held at Manhattan V, Level 14, Berjaya Times Square Hotel, Kuala Lumpur, No. 1, Jalan Imbi, 55100 Kuala Lumpur ("Broadcast Venue") on Friday, 11 December 2020 at 10.00 a.m. or any adjournment thereof.

-This proxy is to vote on the Resolutions set out in the Notice of the Meeting as indicated with an "X" in the appropriate spaces.
-If no specific direction as to voting is given, the proxy will vote or abstain from voting at his/her discretion.

-FOR AGAINST RESOLUTION 1 To approve payment of Directors' Fees to each Non-Executive Director for the period from 12 December 2020 until the next Annual General Meeting of the Company RESOLUTION 2 To approve payment of Directors' remuneration (excluding Directors' fees) for the period from 12 December 2020 until the next Annual General Meeting of the Company RESOLUTION 3 - To re-elect Dato' Ng Sooi Lin as Director RESOLUTION 4 - To re-elect Kee Mustafa as Director RESOLUTION 5 - To re-elect Tan Sri Datuk Seri Panglima Richard Malanjum as Director RESOLUTION 6 - To re-appoint Auditors RESOLUTION 7 - To approve authority to issue and allot shares RESOLUTION 8 To renew and to seek shareholders' mandate for Recurrent Related Party Transactions RESOLUTION 9 - To renew authority for the Company to purchase its own shares RESOLUTION 10 - To approve the proposed retention of Datuk Robert Yong Kuen Loke as an Independent Non-Executive Director

-No. of shares held
+I/We Alone In L. D. (Name in full) I.C. or Company No. CDS Account No of OI (Address) hoing a mombor/mo mbers of BERJAYA LAND BERHAD hereby appoint: being a member/me , , , I.C.
+No(Name in full) (New and C Old I.C.
+Nos.) old I.C.
+Nos.) of (Address) or failing him/her the Chairman of the meeting as my/our proxy to vote for me/us on my/our behalf, at the Thirtieth Annual Genera the Company to be conducted on a fully virtual basis through live streaming fro Manhattan V, Level 1 4, Berjaya Times Square Hotel, Kuala Lumpur, No. 1, Jalan Imbi, 55100 Kuala on Friday, 11 Decem ber 2020 at 10.00 a.m. or any adjournment thereof. on the Resolutions set out in the Notice of the Meeting as indicated with an $$ opriate spaces If no specific direction on as to voting is given, the proxy will vote or abstain from voting at his/her di scretion.
+FOR AGAINST RESOLUTION 1 - To approve payment of Directors' Fees to each Non-Executive Director for the period from 12 December 2020 until the next Annual General DECOLUTION 2 Meeting of the Company - To approve payment of Directors' remuneration (excluding Directors' RESOLUTION 2 fees) for the period from 12 December 2020 until the next Annual General Meeting of the Company RESOLUTION 3 - To re-elect Dato' Ng Sooi Lin as Director RESOLUTION 4 - To re-elect Kee Mustafa as Director RESOLUTION 5 - To re-elect Tan Sri Datuk Seri Panglima Richard Malanjum as Director RESOLUTION 6 - To re-appoint Auditors RESOLUTION 7 - To approve authority to issue and allot shares RESOLUTION 8 - To renew and to seek shareholders' mandate for Recurrent Related RESOLUTION 9 Party Transactions - To renew authority for the Company to purchase its own shares RESOLUTION 10 To approve the proposed retention of Datuk Robert Yong Kuen Loke as TILOOLO IION IO an Independent Non-Executive Director No. of sh ares held